Prince Harry Allowed to Wear His Military Uniform After All for Queen Elizabeth II's Vigil - E! Online

 "Prince Harry The Duke of Sussex will wear a morning suit throughout events honoring his grandmother," the statement read.
 "His decade of military service is not determined by the uniform he wears and we respectfully ask that focus remain on the life and legacy of Her Majesty Queen Elizabeth II."

-While Prince Andrew is also a non-working member of the royal family and has not been wearing his military uniform, a spokesperson for the King told NBC News the Duke of York, who served in the Royal Navy for 22 years, would be allowed to wear his uniform as a special mark of respect for the Queen at her final vigil.
+While Prince Andrew is also a non-working member of the royal family and has not been wearing his military uniform, a spokesperson for the King told NBC News earlier this week that the Duke of York, who served in the Royal Navy for 22 years, would be allowed to wear his uniform as a special mark of respect for the Queen at her final vigil.

-Andrew stepped back from his royal duties in 2019 after noting his "former association with Jeffrey Epstein" had "become a major disruption" to his family's work, and had his military titles stripped earlier this year after a judge rejected his motion to dismiss a sexual abuse lawsuit filed by Virginia Giuffre against Andrew (Andrew and Virgina later reached a settlement).
+Andrew stepped back from his royal duties in 2019 after noting his "former association with Jeffrey Epstein" had "become a major disruption" to his family's work, and had his military titles stripped earlier this year after a judge rejected his motion to dismiss a sexual abuse lawsuit filed by Virginia Giuffre against Andrew (Andrew and Virginia later reached a settlement).

 As for the rest of the Queen's grandchildren, they will be in morning coat and dark formal dress with decorations for the vigil.
 William will be flanked by Zara and Peter, and Harry will be flanked by Beatrice and Eugenie, with Louise and James at the middle of the coffin.

 E!
 News has learned that the queen's grandchildren are very keen to pay their respects to Her Majesty—who died at the age of 96 on Sept.
-8—at the invitation of the King, just as how their parents are doing the night before.
+8—at the invitation of the King, just like their parents are doing the night before.